 Can underlying health issues cause a bruise on shin not going away?

-Yes, conditions like blood clotting disorders, vascular problems, or nutritional deficiencies can impair healing.
+Yes, conditions like blood clotting disorders, vascular problems, liver disease, or nutritional deficiencies can impair healing.
 These issues disrupt normal blood vessel repair and clotting, causing bruises on the shin to persist longer than usual.

 How do medications affect a bruise on shin not going away?